Troy Woodruff

-Troy Woodruff was State Representative of Indiana's 64th district, which includes parts of Daviess, Knox, Gibson, and Pike counties, from 2004 to 2006.
+Troy Woodruff was state representative of Indiana's 64th district, which includes parts of Daviess, Knox, Gibson, and Pike counties, from 2004 to 2006.
 He ran for re-election in 2006 but was defeated by the Democratic Party candidate, high-school teacher Kreg Battles.

 Criticism

 Best-known of Woodruff's contributions was his part in establishing daylight saving time in Indiana.
 While running for office, the public was told he did not support putting Indiana on daylight saving time.
 However, after becoming more educated about the subject, Woodruff voted in favor of establishing it in the state.
 This led to much of the public voting against Woodruff in the 2006 election.

 Less-known issues that Woodruff pursued included allowing home school students to play sports for public schools.
 He worked closely with homeschool students to pass legislation legalizing their involvement in public school sports.

 Involvements

 Woodruff worked for several organizations and politicians, including Indiana Right to Life, U.S. Representative John Hostettler, and Indiana Governor Mitch Daniels.
-He appointed Chief of Staff to the Indiana Department of Transportation in May 2012.
+He was appointed chief of staff to the Indiana Department of Transportation in May 2012.
 He resigned in July 2014.